connexcs/docs/my-account.md

 Click on Save button, once the details have been filled out.

-To add new groups to the Users section, click on the '+' sign button and further add the details.
+To add new groups to the Users section, click on the '+' sign button and add the details.

 ![alt text][group-config]

-1. Users will write the name in the given text field.
+1. Put the name in the text field.
-2. From other options (Customer, Carrier, Card, Cdr, Log, Report etc.), users select the option from dropdown menu as Select, Allow or Deny and press Save button.
+2. From other options (Customer, Carrier, Card, Cdr, Log, Report etc.), select the option from dropdown menu as Select, Allow or Deny and press Save button.
 3. If you wish to delete a user, select the user and hit delete

 ## API (Application Programming Interface)

-Users can set the APIs also.
+You can also set the APIs.
 The overall view of API section is as follows:

 ![alt text][api]